m3data/collective-futurecrafting/README.md

 This interconnected system fosters **collaboration at scale** while preserving local autonomy, enhancing capabilities and affording for cultural diversity.

-## 🌍 Our Mission
+## 🌍 Our mission
 Create the conditions for a thriving, equitable, and regenerative future for all life on Earth.

 We aim to:
 1. Rekindle the spirit of collaboration and moral imagination that has sustained communities for millennia.
 2. Harness the power of modern technology and social innovation to amplify these age-old practices.
-3. Establish a new model of governance and collective action that reflects our interconnectedness and shared responsibility for the planet.
+3. Establish a new model of governance and collective action that reflects our interconnectedness with and shared responsibility for the planet we all call home.

-## 🔗 Get Involved
+## 🔗 Get involved
 We invite you to:
-- **Join a Futurecrafting Circle** in your community.
 - **Start your own Circle** with our resources and guidance.
-- **Collaborate with us** to build the tools, frameworks, and systems that will enable a flourishing future.
+- **Collaborate with us** to build the tools, playground, frameworks, and systems that will enable a flourishing future.

 Visit [our website](https://collectivefuturecrafting.net) for more details, resources, and upcoming events.

-## 🤝 How to Contribute
+## 🤝 How to contribute
 We welcome contributions of all kinds—whether you’re a developer, designer, writer, or just someone passionate about co-creating a better future.

-### Contributing to the Website
+### Contributing to the website
 This site is built using **[Jekyll](https://jekyllrb.com/docs/)**, a Ruby static site generator.

 To contribute, follow these steps:

-1. **Fork the Repository**: Click the "Fork" button on the GitHub repository.
+1. **Fork the repository**: Click the "Fork" button on the GitHub repository.

-2. **Clone Your Fork**:
+2. **Clone your fork**:
 ```bash
    git clone https://github.com/<your-username>/collective-futurecrafting.git
    cd collective-futurecrafting